 The women were clearly threatened by my power and were willing to accept anything I asked them to do in order to escape that shithole, I had a great idea on the right moment.

-From now on all of you will become my entourage, you will succumb to my every command and turn your back on Lilith, I promise you all a better life starting to release you from this place.
+“From now on all of you will become my entourage, you will succumb to my every command and turn your back on Lilith, I promise you all a better life starting to release you from this place.”
+Spoke Sheryl confidently.

-All of them didn’t hesitate to agree but one in particular seemed defiant towards me and asked.
+All of them didn’t hesitate to agree but one in particular seemed defiant toward me and asked.

 “How are you supposed to release us from here?
 You might have killed a powerful gate keeper but it doesn’t mean you have the power to get us out of here!
 You aren’t that special!”